Joan Young: Early life and career

 On Tuesday 22 September 1936, the BBC aired Young's "satirical revue" entitled Fictional Fame on Parade (with music by Nene Smith), featuring a cast including, among others, Young, Edward Cooper, Marie Dainton, and the BBC Variety Orchestra, conducted by Charles Shadwell.

 In 1938, Young was cast in radio adaptations of two well-known British novels: P. G. Wodehouse's Sam the Sudden (adapted by Jack Inglis as Semi-Detached), (Note: This adaptation bears no relation to playwright David Turner's like-named work, in which Young would appear more than two decades later, opposite Laurence Olivier.) and, in serialized form, Charles Reade's The Cloister and the Hearth, broadcast on 12 consecutive Sundays, beginning on 15 October.
 In December, an original radio drama penned by Leslie Stokes, The Snowman, starred Holland Bennett, Alec Guinness, Betty Jardine, Mary Merrall, Joan Young, Ernest Jay, and G. R. Schjelderup.

 Reviewing the 1961 revival of Shaw's Heartbreak House staged at Wyndham's Theatre, Stage and Television Todays R. B. Marriott rated Young's performance the "best Nurse Guiness I have seen".
 The following year, Young—as aggrieved in-law Garnet Hadfield—went head to head with Laurence Olivier's Fred Midway in the London production of David Turner's Semi-Detached.

 Amidst a generally mixed review of "The Room", a season 1 episode of James MacTaggart's 1964 series, Teletale, Stage and Television Today critic Marjorie Morris makes note of the frustrating dilemma posed by the episode's seemingly saving grace being all but negated by its miserly deployment.

 Joan Young gave a powerful performance as Madame Darbedat.
 It was really too good, because I wanted to see more of her and felt cheated when I didn't.

-In 1980, the 80-year-old Young amassed two notable credits to round out a six-decade-plus career; first, by once again reprising her signature Big Bad Mouse role alongside fellow first-nighters Jimmy Edwards and Eric Sykes, and, finally, by appearing in two consecutive, aptly themed episodes of the BBC series All Creatures Great and Small, as Miss Westerman, an elderly dog owner, justifiably concerned about both the well-being and whereabouts of her ailing companion, misplaced prior to critical surgery by the putative caregivers.
+In 1980, the 80-year-old Young amassed two notable credits to round out a six-decade-plus career; first, by once again reprising her Big Bad Mouse role alongside fellow first-nighters Jimmy Edwards and Eric Sykes, and, finally, by appearing in two consecutive episodes of the BBC series All Creatures Great and Small, as Miss Westerman, an elderly dog owner, who is concerned about the well-being and whereabouts of her ailing companion, misplaced prior to critical surgery by the putative caregivers.